Raviteja582/computation-nvflare-boilerplate/docs/computation_development/computation_development_workflow_overview.md

   - Include any assumptions or prerequisites in your workflow description.

 - **Collaboration**:
-  - Share your deliverables with the COINSTAC development team.
+  - Share your deliverables with the NeuroFLAME development team.
   - Be open to feedback and ready to refine your computations as needed.

 ---

 ### **Summary**

-By following these steps and preparing the specified deliverables, you set a solid foundation for integrating your computation with COINSTAC:
+By following these steps and preparing the specified deliverables, you set a solid foundation for integrating your computation with NeuroFLAME:

 1. **Working Prototype**: Validate your analysis on pooled data to ensure correctness.
 2. **Conceptual Federated Workflow**: Plan how your analysis will function in a federated environment.